conleyjude/survivor-draft/docs/plans.md

 3. Player Profile View
 - It could be nice to have a player view that displays tribe, team drafted to, etc.

+4. Editing Players
+- For each property they have, there should be a box to put a value

 ## Storage!
 I want this to be stored in graph somehow.
 I think it would be a good opportunity to represent the necessary data while also deepening that bag of mine.